CWagamanEure/amm-microstructure-lab/README.md

-# Measuring and Forecasting Adverse Selection Loss in DEXs
+# AMM Market Microstucture Lab
 **Currently ongoing research**

 ## Intent
-The intent of this research project is to determine a realistic and effective metric for measuring the transaction costs of being a maker on a decentralized exchange.
-This also will involve determining correlations and forecasting transaction costs, in order to gage a fundamental value band.
-A realistic metric would take the form of one which accounts for the various frictions that exist in trading itself, on top of those that are unique to trading in a decentralized capacity, where the liquidity provision involves LPs depositing into pools and trading prices are determined through an algorithmic function.

-This project will also attempt to forecast LP loss to informed trading, which may be useful when implementing a temporal function market maker (TFMM), adjusting prices to avoid LP loss.

-I will also explore how adverse selection and adverse selection forecasting are related statistically to the various metrics for measuring liquidity.

-## Past Methods and Literature
+The purpose of this repo is to centralize my ongoing work in researching decentralized market microstructure, and how these markets compare to the dynamics so well documented in tradfi.

+More specifically, this repo will include studies of various methods for measuring adverse selection, both on the maker and taker sides.
+On top of that, it will also include various ways for measuring Dex liquidity, and ways for determining whether a pool is efficiently distributing its liquidity across the pricing function.

+Essentially, whatever I am learning and curious about will be attempted in this repo :).

 ### Measuring LP loss to Adverse Selection and other trading strategies
 Previous methods for measuring LP adverse selection loss have included impermanent loss (IL), loss vs. rebalancing (LVR),